DigitalPainting/DigitalPainting/Assets/Digital Painting/Docs/CreatePlugin.md

 Each type of plugin must have an implementation of `AbstractPluginManager`, this is a `MonoBehavior` that manages the plugin implementation.
 When the plugin is installed into a scene, this is added as a component on a manager game object.
 The plugin managers role is to communicate between the Digital Painting engine and the plugin implementation, passing appropriate values back and forth.
 That is the plugin manager is the glue between the external asset and the Digital Painting asset.

 The Digital Painting asset provides a number of these managers "out of the box", but they can also be provided by the plugin itself.
-In our example we will be using the `Agent_PluginManager`, you can find the source for this in `Scripts/Plugin/TYPE`, where type is as described in the naming convention above.
+In our example we will be using the `Agent_PluginManager`, you can find the source for this in `Scripts/Plugin/CATEGORY`, where CATEGORY is as described in the naming convention above.

 Implementing the plugin manager is, usually, the most complicated part of building a plugin.
-However, it is nothing more than a standard MonoBehavior so anyone reasonably familiar with Unity should be able to implement on.
+It is MonoBehavior that provides the interface between the Digital Painting core and the implementation of that feature.

 TODO: Rename all plugin manager implementations to match the naming convention of `Type_PluginManager`